ArtificialIntelligenceToolkit/conx/README.md

 ## Examples

-See the examples and notebooks folders for additional examples.
+See the [notebooks folder](https://github.com/Calysto/conx/tree/master/notebooks) and the [documentation](http://conx.readthedocs.io/en/latest/) for additional examples.